Elaboration on the kinetic approach of Derbenev and Kondratenko to spin-polarized beams in electron storage rings: Deriving the Baier-Katkov-Strakhovenko equation from the full spin-orbit Fokker-Planck equation

-Thus for the generalized BKS equation, the BKS setup, (\ref{eq:new02.010anew}), is replaced by the generalized BKS setup, defined by: ${\cal B}_{orb}=0$.
-Therefore the radiative force fields $\vec{\cal C},\vec{\cal Q}$ are allowed to be nonzero in case of the generalized BKS setup, i.e., the generalized BKS equation takes into account the radiative force fields.
+and which replaces the ODE, (\ref{eq:new2.44vcdqnewnewxx}) (note that $Q_1(0)\in\R^6$).
+More precisely, in case of the generalized BKS equation, the BKS setup, (\ref{eq:new02.010anew}), is replaced by the generalized BKS setup which is defined by: ${\cal B}_{orb}=0$.
+Thus in the generalized BKS setup (\ref{eq:new2.44vcdq}) is replaced by